Inference-Time Code Selection via Symbolic Equivalence Partitioning: Experiments

 \subsection{Additional Analysis}

-\paragraph{Scaling with candidate pool size.} Figure~\ref{fig:scaling_plots} shows that Symbolic Equivalence Partitioning scales favorably with the candidate pool size on both HumanEval+ and LiveCodeBench.
-As $N$ increases from 5 to 20, our method achieves consistent improvements in average accuracy and maintains an advantage over the competing baselines.
-This indicates that Symbolic Equivalence Partitioning is effective in low-sample settings, while also extracting greater benefit from additional generated candidates than alternative reranking methods.
+\paragraph{Scaling with candidate pool size.} Figure~\ref{fig:scaling_plots} shows that Symbolic Equivalence Partitioning scales favorably with candidate pool size on both HumanEval+ and LiveCodeBench.
+As $N$ increases from 5 to 20, SEP achieves consistent improvements in average accuracy and maintains the strongest average performance among the compared methods.
+This indicates that SEP is already effective at $N=5$, making it practical even under tight candidate budgets, while continuing to improve through $N=20$.
+Taken together, these results suggest that symbolic equivalence partitioning can effectively exploit additional candidate diversity rather than saturating at small sample sizes.